hallix/go.io/README.md

 ### Examples
 #### Firestore

-1. Call your preferred persistance layer repository factory function which will return a Repository interface:
+1. Call your preferred persistance layer repository factory function which will return an implementation of the Repository interface:
 ##### Repository Interface
 ```
 type Repository[T any] interface {